The First Amendment

 - Fighting or challenging another to fight in a public place.

-- Use of offensive words in a public place which are inherently likely to provoke an immediate violent reaction (e.g., "fighting words").
+- Use of offensive words in a public place that are inherently likely to provoke an immediate violent reaction (e.g., "fighting words")

 - Willful disturbance of any lawful meeting